Lay the diced up bread on a baking tray and smoke for around an hour until the bread is crispy, just like toast or croutons.

 Once the consistency is right, have a taste, if it is needed give it a pinch of salt.

-Beat two eggs and add them and stir thoroughly, they will help hold the mix together.
+Beat two eggs and add them to the bread mixture and stir thoroughly, they will help hold the mix together.

-Transfer to a greased up pan and put on the smoker for an hour.
+Transfer to a greased pan and put on the smoker for an hour.

 Leave it rest and cool for five minutes before eating.